RESOLVING EXPORT ACCESS PROBLEMS THROUGH THE WTO SYSTEM

 Canada: Export credits and loans guarantees for regional aircraft

-Disputes in which Australia has a policy or economic interest (4)
+Disputes in which Australia has a Policy or Economic Interest (6)

-settlements with the United States and Ecuador in this dispute.
-The
+implement its bilateral settlements with the United States and Ecuador in this

 United States: Section 129(c)(1) of the Uruguay Round Agreements Act